-The Instaflex website indicates that the glucosamine comes from shrimp and crab.
-Those who are allergic to shellfish should talk to their doctor first.
+- The glucosamine comes from shrimp and crab.
+Those who are allergic to shellfish should talk to your doctor first.

-People who take blood thinner medications should talk to a doctor.
+- People who take blood thinner medications should talk to a doctor.
 Several of the ingredients in Instaflex have blood thinner properties.
-The ingredients I identified that might do this include:
+The ingredients identified that might do this include:

 - Glucosamine sulfate

 - White willow bark

 - Glucosamine sulfate might raise blood sugar in those with diabetes

-Glucosamine sulfate might raise blood sugar in some people so those with diabetes or other blood sugar issues should discuss this with a doctor for more information.

 Ingredients With The Most Evidence